OneStopTransport/OST-FiWare-Lisbon/README.md

 ## FI-WARE Lisbon use case

-This is an integration project between [One.Stop.Transport](https://ost.pt) and [FI-WARE](http://fi-ware.org), for the demonstration FI-WARE Lisbon Use Case.
-It is a connector that fetches mobility data (GTFS or bus/train stops) from OST and inserts it on FI-WARE instances, as shown belos:
+This is an integration project between [One.Stop.Transport](https://ost.pt) and [FI-WARE](http://fi-ware.org), for the FI-WARE Lisbon Use Case.
+It is a connector that fetches mobility data (GTFS or bus/train stops) from OST and inserts it on FI-WARE instances, as shown below:

 ![Project structure representation](structure.png)